dhh1128/cfa/cfa-paper.md

 Different identifier choices can mitigate some risks.
 For example, identifiers that support cryptographic control allow a party to demonstrate stewardship over a namespace, while content-addressed identifiers can make tampering evident.
 However, these mechanisms remain optional.
 CFAs separate the *expression* of relationships from their *validation*.

 Conflicts among CFAs—such as competing claims about derivation or succession—are expected.
 In many domains, disagreement is inherent.
 CFAs provide a vocabulary for surfacing these disagreements without imposing a resolution model.

-CFAs intentionally separate the expression of relationships from their validation.
-When CFA identifiers are chosen from cryptographic schemes—such as content-addressed or controller-bound identifiers—additional properties such as tamper evidence or controller attribution may emerge.
-These properties arise from the identifier scheme, not from CFAs as such.

 ### 6.3 Failure modes and limits